costajob/git_commands/README.md

 ```

 ### purge
-This command remove all of your branches locally and on origin.
+This command remove the specified branches locally and remotely.
-A confirmation is asked before each branch local and remote removals.
+A confirmation is asked before each removal.
-Use the same arguments as setup.
+It uses the same arguments as setup.
 ```ruby
 # purge old branches specified at the command line, repo is located at HOME/Sites/my_repo
 rake git_utils:purge repo=my_repo branches=old_branch,older_branch,oldest_branch